What is an independent medical examination in a workers compensation case and how can it be a problem?

 Pensacola workers compensation lawyers can dispute whether the IME is necessary.
 Absent a disputed issue the Employer/Carrier does not have the authority to order an IME.
 Disputing the legal necessity of the IME, may allow the injured worker to avoid having a negative legal opinion controlling the medical treatment in the case.

-Whibbs Stone Barnett provides clients with compassionate legal help and strong advocacy to help them receive the workers comp benefits entitled by Florida law.
-To speak with a workers’ compensation attorney at Whibbs Stone Barnett please feel free to contact us or call toll-free 1-888-967-5721.
+Whibbs Stone Barnett Turner, PA provides clients with compassionate legal help and strong advocacy to help them receive the workers comp benefits entitled by Florida law.
+To speak with a workers’ compensation attorney at Whibbs Stone Barnett Turner, PA please feel free to contact us or call toll-free 1-888-967-5721.